 Rick Chung (he/him)

 In recent years, GVPTA has made thoughtful changes to deepen our relationships with our community, increase the capacity of the organization, and ensure our programming and activities reflect the needs of our sector.
 The GVPTA board of directors has been and will continue to be instrumental in guiding the organization forward.

 We invite anyone interested in learning more about the board to review the terms of reference and submit a Board of Directors Expression of Interest form.

 Nicole is delighted to be part of the board of the GVPTA.
-Since 2013, she’s been the Director of Patron Development at The Cultch.
-Prior to that she spent nine years at the Arts Club Theatre Company in communications and sales.
+Nicole has been with The Cultch since 2013, previously as Director of Patron Development and now as the Associate Executive Director.
+Prior to The Cultch, she spent nine years at the Arts Club Theatre Company as Group Sales Associate and Communications Manager.
 Nicole loves the arts and her one-eyed Boston, Murphy.

 Belle Cheung 張芷彤 (she/her) is an immigrant settler from Hong Kong with a background in arts administration and stage management for theatre, opera, and live events.
 Belle currently works for the City of Vancouver, focused on the intersections between arts and culture, urban planning, cultural heritage, and community development.
 Her work is rooted in equity and anti-racism, and advocates for race, cultural histories, and representation as important factors in the arts and culture sector.
 Belle has been with the GVPTA since 2018, and previously served on the Board of Directors for Vancouver Asian Canadian Theatre.